Jason Calacanis: Career

 On November 16, 2006, TechCrunch reported that Calacanis had resigned from his position as CEO of Weblogs, Inc. and general manager of Netscape.
 Calacanis later confirmed this on his blog and the Gillmor Gang podcast.

 Calacanis joined Sequoia Capital, a venture capital firm, as an EIA (entrepreneur in action) in December, 2006, a position which he held until May, 2007.
 Through this program, Calacanis invested $25K in Travis Kalanick's company, Uber.
 As of 2017 the investment was worth roughly $100 million.

 In 2007, Calacanis is credited with starting an internet trend he called "fatblogging" after being fed up with being overweight.
 Fatblogging is when a person loses weight by exercising and then posting their weight afterwards onto their blog for encouragement and support from commenters and other fatbloggers.

+Calacanis is known to be an enthusiastic recreational poker player and has participated in several high-profile games within the technology and startup community.
+His interest in poker has been mentioned in relation to the broader Silicon Valley culture, where the game is often used as a social and strategic activity among founders and investors.

+He has appeared as a guest player on PokerStars The Big Game, a televised high-stakes cash-game format in which amateur players compete alongside professional poker players and well-known personalities.
+The show features a “loose cannon” format, where invited non-professional players receive a bankroll to compete against experienced opponents.

 He launched the web directory Mahalo ("thank you" in Hawaiian), which raised $20 million in venture capital from investors including Sequoia Capital, News Corp, CBS, Mark Cuban, and Elon Musk.
 Mahalo hit a peak of 15 million unique visitors a month and achieved profitability in 2011, but suffered a sharp decline in traffic that year from the Google Panda search algorithm update and shut down in 2014.

 Calacanis founded ThisWeekIn.com, which shut down in 2012 but is live again and available as a weekly podcast.

 This Week in Startups (also called TWiSt) is a show founded and hosted by Calacanis.
 The show was co-hosted by Molly Wood from 2021 to 2023.
 Molly left the podcast in 2023 for unnamed reasons.

 He also founded a startup Inside.com which focuses on delivering thematic newsletters.
 The company raised $2.6 million.

 In June 2019, Calacanis partnered with the NSW Government to create the Sydney Launch Festival for startups to give their pitches to global audiences.

-After Elon Musk acquired Twitter in 2022 and re-organized the management and governance structure, Calacanis helped run the company Twitter along with David Sacks.
+After Elon Musk acquired Twitter in 2022 and re-organized the management and governance structure, Calacanis helped transition Twitter along with David Sacks.